awpratten/awpratten.github.io/content/Projects/proudpapa.md

 He's also quite interested in making his own music and you can find out more about him on his [website](https://ewpratten.com/music)

-We have a couple collaboration up on the web and you can find them in my [discography](/Discography).
-He has taken one of my tracks and remixed it.
-A couple of other tracks he's sent me a work-in-progress and I've added a little guitar.
+We have a couple collaborations up on the web and you can find them in my [discography](/Discography).
+In one instance he took one of my amvient tracks and remixed it.
+One a couple of other tracks, he's sent me a work-in-progress and I've added a little guitar.

 Over all it's a neat little connection with my son.